Akina-Aoki/duckdb_repo/lecture_code_along/week1_query_bikedata/README.md

-# DuckDB Ingestion Pipeline — Learning Log & Repeatable Playbook
+# DuckDB Ingestion Pipeline: Learning Log & Repeatable Playbook

 A reusable operational workflow for loading CSV assets into DuckDB with zero surprises.